-We do this by providing education and training in physiotherapy to the public and in particular:
+We do this by supporting education and research in physiotherapy to benefit

 We also promote research and its dissemination to the wider public.

 We offer grants to fund post-graduate education and research into physiotherapy that will benefit patients and the public, supporting those giving care to anyone in need of physiotherapy.
 Grants are awarded three times a year to individuals and organisations.